klesun-productions/klesun-productions.github.io/entry/public_personal/sys_admin_to_developer_questions.md

 - What is the difference in the behaviour of `this.` in arrow functions and traditional non-arrow functions
   - In traditional non-arrow functions `this` references the object whose member called function is, in arrow functions this references same as this of the scope where this function is created.

+- What does the yield keyword do?
+  - Yields a value into an iterator

 ## CSS questions (6 questions)